cloudymoma/raycom/readme.md

 - Create an ES [index template](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html), so created index will share the same attributes (settings, mappings etc.)
 - Create a Kibana index pattern for query those indices
+- Create an ES index alias for ingestion, then rollover manualy or automatically

 You could use the following scripts for above purposes, but remember to modify the `init.sh` accordingly for connection parameters.